return42/sphkerneldoc/linux_src_doc/drivers/scsi/lpfc/lpfc_sli_c.rst

 This function is called with no lock held.
 This function processes all the received buffers and gives it to upper layers when a received buffer indicates that it is the final frame in the sequence.
-The interrupt service routine processes received buffers at interrupt contexts and adds received dma buffers to the rb_pend_list queue and signals the worker thread.
+The interrupt service routine processes received buffers at interrupt contexts.
 Worker thread calls lpfc_sli4_handle_received_buffer, which will call the appropriate receive function when the final frame in a sequence is received.